arthmoeros/abuilder-worker/README.md

 Yes, the expected Artifacter configuration must follow this structure:

 - *ARTIFACTER_CONFIG* (default is './config')
-    - blueprints
+    - blueprint-material
-        - *blueprint-folder* (the matching folders names for each generator json, that contains all necessary templates and static files for each task of the generator)
+        - *blueprint-folder* (the matching folders names for each blueprint json, that contains all necessary templates and static files for each task of the blueprint)
-    - generator
+    - blueprint
-        - *generator-json* (generators json files, explained above)
+        - *blueprint-json* (blueprints json files, explained above)
     - form
         - *form-json* (form configuration json files, explained above too)